beaunus/polyglottal.crypto-suite/README.md

 I discovered that all the rumors were true.
 It was a pleasure learning about Golang.
 The community is vast.
 There are a lot of easy-to-use hands-on tutorials.
 If you have never used Golang, you can get up to speed in no time for this project.

+As part of the assignment, I prepared a lecture about why I chose Golang and what I learned about Golang throughout the project.
+You can check out the [Google Slides](https://docs.google.com/presentation/d/1gjMG6qEgGlGHaYegMGpBffWGPgNJzWmvA0NxEtB8LJ8/edit?usp=sharing).

 ## What's the Deal

 This is a project to show a variety of encryption algorithms throughout history.